Nihilentropy-117/molderia/docs/The World/Tales from the Jorgenvault/The Rise of Djimm.md

 Djimm rolled his eyes, reaching for a towel.
 "Fragile or not, it's still my bathroom," he replied.

 Cthulhu's form shimmered, his eyes narrowing.
 "The time has come, Djimm," he said, his voice filled with determination.
-"The second group is ready to face Carcosa."
+"The current group is ready to face Carcosa."

 Djimm nodded, wrapping the towel around his waist.
 "Good," he said.
 "But we need a plan.
 Carcosa is not a realm to be taken lightly."

 Cthulhu's massive tentacles waved.
 "Indeed," he said.
-"The group will need to infiltrate the city, find the oblisks binding the pathway between realms, and strike at them directly."
+"The group will need to infiltrate the city, find the obelisks binding the pathway between realms, and strike at them directly."

 Djimm frowned "And what of the city's inhabitants?
 The cultists, the madness...
 How do they navigate through that?"